Vacancy Rate Definition

 How to Calculate?

-- Step #2 – Multiply the number in Step 1 with 100.
+- Step #2 – Multiply the number of units by 100.

 - Total number of vacant units in the building = 8